jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

   (c) if the person appears in court in accordance with a summons or is brought before a court under an arrest warrant, section 168(1) applies with any necessary modifications as if the proceeding was adjourned:
   (d) the retrial must be conducted in the same manner as a retrial ordered following a successful appeal by a defendant against conviction.
 (2) Subsection (1) overrides sections 45 to 48 and any other enactment or rule of law.

+**Management of pre-trial processes if defendant charged in respect of 2 or more offences in different District Court offices**

+### 156A Pre-trial processes for 2 or more proceedings in different District Court offices may be managed in single office
+(1) This section applies if—
+  (a) a defendant is charged with 2 or more offences; and (b) proceedings in respect of the offences have been commenced in 2 or more offices of the District Court.
+(2) A District Court Judge, on the Judge’s own initiative or on the application of the prosecutor or the defendant, may direct that the pre-trial processes in respect of some or all of the proceedings be managed in one of the offices of the District Court in which proceedings have been commenced.
+(3) A direction under subsection (2) may only be made if the Judge is satisfied that the management in 1 office of the District Court of the pre-trial processes for all of the proceedings subject to the direction would—
+  (a) ensure the just, timely, and efficient determination of all of the proceedings; and (b) not be contrary to the interests of justice.

 **Transfer of proceedings to court at different place**